Read more from this series

-However, we wanted to help you take that idea from your head and make it a reality so we are doing a mini blog series with general tips on how to make your idea happen no matter your age!
-Our first post on this topic discussed how to do market research and interview people about your idea.
-You can find that here.
-Then we talked about how to gather information on your stakeholders, budget, your resources to make an Idea Plan which you can find here.
+However, we wanted to help you take that idea from your head and make it a reality so we are doing a mini blog series with tips on how to make your idea happen no matter your age!
+Read more from this series by checking out our other blogs on this topic!

-The next step is to turn your Idea Plan into a SMART goal.
-A SMART goal is a framework for you to figure out the steps that you need to do to achieve your goals. t's great to know what you need, but it's also important to figure out how and when you will be able to get what you need for your idea.
+The next step is to turn your Idea Plan into a S.M.A.R.T goal.
+A S.M.A.R.T. goal is a framework for you to figure out the steps that you need to do to achieve your goals.
+It's great to know what you need, but it's also important to figure out how and when you will be able to get what you need for your idea.
 This is where the hard work starts!

 For example, let's say you have an idea to put on a play for your school.
-If in your Idea Plan you wrote that you needed $250 for costumes, people to be in the play, marketing materials, and a physical space to hold the play, a SMART goal would allow you to figure out if those things are realistic and how long they may take to get.
+If in your Idea Plan you wrote that you needed $250 for costumes, people to be in the play, marketing materials, and a physical space to hold the play, a S.M.A.R.T. goal would allow you to figure out if those things are realistic and how long it may take to get them.

-So what is SMART goal?
-SMART is an acronym to help you remember that goals should be; Specific, Measurable, Attainable, Realistic, and Timely.
-Let’s break it down a bit further so you can write your own SMART goal using the example of putting on a play:
+So what is S.M.A.R.T. goal?
+S.M.A.R.T. is an acronym to help you remember that goals should be Specific, Measurable, Attainable, Realistic, and Timely.
+Let’s break it down a bit further so you can write your own S.M.A.R.T. goal.
+For today, let's use the example of putting on a play!

 On December 2nd, 2017 I will put on the 20 minute play that I wrote called "Idea Girl" for my class at school.